localgeohistoryproject/application/README.md

 First, copy the Sample.env, and name the copy **.env** (with nothing before the period).
 Then, populate the values labeled ***, following the directions in the file.

-### Copy data files into the inpostgis folder
+### Copy data files into the inpostgis/geohistory folder

-The **inpostgis** folder contains 2 SQL files containing the structural elements of the database.
-To replicate the data as presented on the [project website](https://www.localgeohistory.pro/en/), download the tab-separated values (TSV) files from the **data** folder in the [Open Data repository](https://github.com/localgeohistoryproject/open-data) and place them in the **inpostgis** folder.
+The **inpostgis** folder and the **inpostgis/geohistory** folder each contain one SQL file containing the structural elements of the database.
+To replicate the data as presented on the [project website](https://www.localgeohistory.pro/en/), download the tab-separated values (TSV) files from the **data** folder in the [Open Data repository](https://github.com/localgeohistoryproject/open-data) and place them in the **inpostgis/geohistory** folder.

 ### Build